lambdatoast/elm.vim/README.md

+# elm.vim

-# Vim Syntax for Elm
+Vim syntax file for the Elm programming language.